 Northwest Aquatic and Marine Educators (NAME) is a dynamic organization of professionals dedicated to sharing the world of water and using the allure of marine and freshwater places to excite audiences about learning.

 Educators, researchers, students, and resource professionals from Washington, Oregon, Alaska and British Columbia are invited to meet, learn, share, and socialize.
-This year’s conference will be held August 11-15, 2019 at Fort Worden State Park in Port Townsend, Washington.
+The 2019 conference was held August 11-15, 2019 at Fort Worden State Park in Port Townsend, Washington.

 2019 Conference Strands: